dkress59/wordpress-api-client/usage/authentication.md

 Basic Authentification can be enabled for your WordPress installation with the plugin [WP-API/Basic-Auth](https://github.com/WP-API/Basic-Auth ':crossorgin').
-This is arguably the most insecure authentification method you could choose, so it should exclusively be used **for development purposes**.
+This is arguably the most insecure authentication method you could choose, so it should exclusively be used **for development purposes**.

 !> **Be considerate**, my friend!